Business in Bahrain for Expats: An Expert Guide 2026

 • 0% corporate tax (except oil sector)

-• 10% VAT on applicable goods/services
+• 10% VAT on applicable goods and services

 • Incomplete documentation